shanesatoson/evcojs/README.md

 if not defined, all events gets a default source.

 Events and the corresponding logic changes over time and old events must be proccessed by new logic.
-Therefor ist is possible to upcast old events and keep only the new staterebuilder logic:
+Therefor it is possible to upcast old events and keep only the new staterebuilder logic:

 ```typescript
 function upcastCatalogedBook(